-The calibration board must be recorded at several different positions and orientations.
-You should also vary the distance of the board to the cameras and make sure that you cover most of the cameras' field of view.
+The calibration board must be recorded at multiple different positions and orientations.
+You should also vary the distance of the board and make sure that you cover most of the field of view.
 When recording the calibration frames, it is important that both cameras are synchronized.